aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 ## Approach 2 - Queueing a job that sends the notification approach

-In this approach we create a queued job that we dispatch in the in the overridden sendEmailVerificationNotification of the User class.
-When the job is processed, it will send the original Illuminate\Auth\Notifications\VerifyEmail notification that was being sent directly from the sendEmailVerificationNotification method before.
+In this approach we create a queued job that we dispatch in the in the overridden sendPasswordResetNotification of the User class.
+When the job is processed, it will send the original Illuminate\Auth\Notifications\VerifyEmail notification that was being sent directly from the sendPasswordResetNotification method before.

 So we first need to create a job that will be queued.